shiuu/bird-report/README.md

 The following functionalities will be added:
 - Display images for birds.
 - Display an indicator for common/uncommon birds.
-- Validate bird's name according to database.
-For now, the add-species form works only if you input a valid bird name, i.e. a bird name that exists in the database.
 - Search reports by bird names.

 ## To start the server